 Later still, cupping was used to alleviate a host of other maladies, eventually becoming a sort of panacea for all manner of illnesses, though the therapeutic effect thus produced might well have derived in some instances solely from the feeling of wellness that the act of being thus attended to generates, in much the same way that a good massage is as "heavenly" to a human being as is a thorough de-lousing (grooming) to a monkey or a baboon.

-In the Tang (CE 618-907) Dynasty period, cupping was a common cure used to alleviate the symptoms of pulmonary tuberculosis, and during the Qing (CE 1644-1911) Dynasty, cupping was believed to be a useful remedy for just about everything from a cold to pneumonia.
+In the Tang Dynasty (CE 618-907)period, cupping was a common cure used to alleviate the symptoms of pulmonary tuberculosis, and during the Qing Dynasty (CE 1644-1911), cupping was believed to be a useful remedy for just about everything from a cold to pneumonia.
 A more practical application of cupping during the early years of surgery in China was as a means of diverting the blood flow away from superficial incisions, thus reducing blood loss.

 Other ancient cultures such as those of the Greeks and the Egyptians employed cupping to alleviate pain in connection with headaches and fever, as well as in treating severe menstruation disturbances in women.
 Also here, cupping became a panacea of sorts that could "cure" anything from a poor appetite to vertigo, or a feeling of faintness when exposed to great heights, and in Europe and the Americas, cupping was common during the latter part of the 19th century.
 It was at this time that medical studies confirmed that there was more to cupping than a mere feeling of wellness - it was clinically proved that cupping had a measurable therapeutic effect.

 Cupping became so widely accepted in Western culture that a special jar with an electrical suction device eventually replaced the older method of heating in order to produce a suction effect.
 Then, almost as quickly as cupping had become a fad, it disappeared in the West.